 That's a good question and really depends on which pad you go for.
 I personally cannot feel the poppers when I am sitting down but you may find them more noticeable if you ride a bicycle of go horse riding, for example.
 The pads are certainly not as bulky as the disposable pads that are on the market, unless you choose pads from the night or postnatal section.
 Those thicker pads are designed to hold a much heavier flow.
 If you choose pantyliners or regular pads then they shouldn't be bulky at all.

 My 13 year old daughter has expressed an interest in your product, as I myself us a mooncup and she is keen to try something environmentally friendly.
 She in the first instance is would like to try a night time towel, but we find normal night time towels leak at the back and at the sides.
 Please can you suggest which towels would be best for her.

-I would recommend the ImseVimse night pads, I use them myself.
+I would recommend the ImseVimse night pads.
 They are long at the front and back and also quite wide and have a PUL inner layer.